How should you be Setting Your Thermostat for Maximum Energy Savings?

 Ceiling Fans.
 Having a functional ceiling fan has the potential to make a room feel cooler by about 4 degrees.
 This can allow you to set the thermostat higher and save on energy without sacrificing comfort.

 Block the Sun.
 The rays from the sun can quickly heat up your home if you don’t take steps to block them.
-Folsom HVAC service professionals recommend blackout curtains and blinds to limit the sun’s rays that get into the home.
+McQuillan Bros, an air conditioning company in Twin Peaks, recommends blackout curtains and blinds to limit the sun’s rays that get into the home.
 This will keep the interior cooler and the AC will not have a lot of work to do to keep the home cool.

 Open the Windows.
 At night, the temperature will drop significantly even on the hottest summer days.
 Take advantage of this drop and turn the AC off after opening the windows.
 Cool air will enter and you will sleep peacefully without leaving the AC on.
 In the morning, close all the windows and blackout curtains or blinds so that the sun’s rays are kept out during the day.